hgn/cocomoco/README.md

 ## Show Case

-Following chart is created via `python3 -m cocomoco --demo-mode`:
+Following chart is created via `python3 -m cocomoco --demo-mode` (as well as other illustrations):

 ![image](doc/cocomo-standard-models.png)